MicrosoftDocs/Dynamics-365-Operations.tr-tr/articles/supply-chain/warehousing/location-license-plate-positioning.md

 ### <a name="set-up-the-feature-for-this-scenario"></a>Bu senaryo için özellik ayarla

-Bu konuda sunulan senaryoya ait *konum lisans levhası konumlandırma* özelliğini ayarlamak için aşağıdaki yordamları tamamlayın.
+Bu makalede sunulan senaryoya ait *konum lisans levhası konumlandırma* özelliğini ayarlamak için aşağıdaki yordamları tamamlayın.

 #### <a name="location-profiles"></a>Konum profilleri